MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ---
 # Deploy, manage, and service ARM-based Surface devices

-Built to handle high-performance commercial requirements, Surface Pro 9 with 5G incorporates the most powerful processors in its class, the Microsoft SQ3 ARM chipset.

-## Deploy
+ARM-based Surface devices including Surface Pro (11th Edition), Surface Pro 9 with 5G, and Surface Pro X are built to handle high-performance commercial requirements.

+### Image-based deployment now supported

+ Image-based Operating System Deployment (OSD) is now [supported via Endpoint Configuration Manager](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2403#support-for-arm-64-operating-system-deployment) for Windows 11 on Surface Pro (11th Edition) and Surface Pro 9 with 5G.

+### Autopilot deployment

-For the best experience, deploy Surface Pro 9 with 5G or Surface Pro X using Windows Autopilot either with the assistance of a Microsoft Cloud Solution Provider or self-provisioned using Autopilot deployment profiles and related features.
+You can deploy ARM-based Surface devices using Windows Autopilot either with the assistance of a Microsoft Cloud Solution Provider or self-provisioned using Autopilot deployment profiles and related features.
 For more information, refer to the following:

 - [Windows Autopilot and Surface devices](/surface/windows-autopilot-and-surface-devices)
 - [Overview of Windows Autopilot](/windows/deployment/windows-autopilot/windows-autopilot)

 Autopilot deployment has several advantages: It allows you to use the factory-provisioned operating system, streamlined for zero-touch deployment, to include pre-installation of [Microsoft 365 Apps for enterprise](https://www.microsoft.com/microsoft-365/enterprise/microsoft-365-apps-for-enterprise).
-Organizations already using modern management, security, and productivity solutions are well-positioned to take advantage of the unique performance features in Surface Pro 9 with 5G and Surface Pro X. Customers using modernized [line of business apps](/microsoft-store/working-with-line-of-business-apps), [Microsoft Store (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide), or remote desktop solutions also stand to benefit.
+Organizations already using modern management, security, and productivity solutions are well-positioned to take advantage of the unique performance features in ARM-based Surface devices.
+Customers using modernized [line of business apps](/microsoft-store/working-with-line-of-business-apps), [Microsoft Store (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide), or remote desktop solutions also stand to benefit.

-### Image-based deployment now supported

- Image-based Operating System Deployment (OSD) is now [supported via Endpoint Configuration Manager](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2403#support-for-arm-64-operating-system-deployment) for Windows 11 on Surface Pro 9 with 5G.

 ### Manage firmware with UEFI Configurator and SEMM

 With the [Surface IT Toolkit](surface-it-toolkit.md) and [Surface Enterprise Management Mode (SEMM)](surface-enterprise-management-mode.md), you can [manage hardware components](surface-it-toolkit-uefi-config.md) at the firmware level for Surface Pro (11th Edition), Surface Pro 9 with 5G, and Surface Pro X devices (including Surface Pro X SQ1, Surface Pro X SQ1 LTE, Surface Pro X SQ2, and Surface Pro X SQ2 LTE).
 The default behavior of each component is indicated as either "On" or "Off."
+For descriptions of settings functionality, see [SEMM UEFI settings reference](surface-it-toolkit-semm-uefi-settings.md).

 | Component              | Surface Pro (11th Edition)     | Surface Pro 9 with 5G     | Surface Pro X     |
 |------------------------|--------------------------------|---------------------------|-------------------|